LucaiB/CS4501_Final/README.md

 sam deploy --guided --capabilities CAPABILITY_NAMED_IAM

-Respond to the following prompts:
+Respond to the following prompts...

 Enter in a stack name: